AnkanSaha/outers/README.md

 app.use("/api", Routes); // set the routes

-// At Last Create a Cluster with the Express App methods.CreateByFunction(app, PORT, 2); // create a cluster with custom worker count
+// At Last Create a Cluster with the Express App ClassBased.CreateByFunction(app, PORT, 2); // create a cluster with custom worker count

 // Default Value of CustomWorkerCount is length of the CPU Core & Default Value of PORT is 3000